Leticiacosta003/projetomodulo4/README.md

 > Temporada 5 - 10 episódios.
 > Temporada 6 - 10 episódios.
 > Temporada 7 - 07 episódios.
-> Temporada 8 - 06 episódios.
+> Temporada 8 - 06 episódios. <br/>
 > 	SELECT DISTINCT Season AS Tempora, COUNT(Episode) AS Quantidades_de_episódios FROM episodios GROUP BY Season;

 ⇨ Qual foi a melhor temporada e a pior?
 > A melhor foi a temporada 4 nota 95,5.
-> A pior foi a temporada 8 nota 64,5.
+> A pior foi a temporada 8 nota 64,5.<br/>
-> 	SELECT Season AS Temporada,
+ 	SELECT Season AS Temporada,
 	Episode AS Episódio,
 	Title AS Título,
 	Rating AS Avaliação
     FROM episodios
     WHERE Rating = (SELECT MAX(Rating) FROM episodios);

-	SELECT Season AS Temporada,
+>	SELECT Season AS Temporada,
 	Episode AS Episódio,
 	Title AS Título,
 	Rating AS Avaliação